Kryple/Dead-Ends/README.md

 - Patrolling-bat: patrol around the map, attack you if you get in it's range

 ## Gameplay
-You are dropped in a maze with some ghosts in it, your objective is try the best to survive as long as you can.
-There are several types of powerups will be spawned randomly in the map (health potion, speed up, invisible, )
+Thrown into a maze haunted by whispers, your only goal is to survive as long as possible.
+Randomly scattered throughout the shifting corridors, power-ups
+await: a health potion to mend your fraying nerves, a burst of speed to outrun spectral claws, or the chilling embrace of invisibility.
+Can you dance with death in this pixelated prison and escape the eternal fog?

 ## Mockups of the Game
 <img src="Pics/MenuScene.png" alt="" width="500" />